-When sending type 3 messages, i.e. a message with a six character locator e.g. JO65FR, in WSPR the call sign is hashed.
+When sending WSPR type 3 messages, i.e. a message with a six character locator e.g. JO65FR, the call sign is hashed.
 This means that instead of sending the call sign a 15 bits hash code is sent.
 But the hash code is not unique to the specific call sign but “shared” with some other call signs.
-In such cases hash collision can happen if both transmitting stations are decoded by other stations irrespective of only one of the transmitting stations is sending type 3 messages.
+In such cases hash collision can happen if both transmitting stations are decoded by other stations irrespective of only one of the transmitting stations is sending a type 3 message.

-Both call signs must have 3-10 characters and they must be ITU compliant.
+A call signs must have 3-10 characters and it must be ITU compliant.
 Add-on prefixes can be up to three alphanumeric characters, add-on suffixes can be a single letter or one or two digits.
-WSPR permits either an add-on prefix or an add-on suffix but both, i.e. calls like OZ0RF (3245), OZ0RF/P (26800), OH0/OZ0RF (25748) are all OK but OH0/OZ0RF/P is not.
+WSPR permits either an add-on prefix or an add-on suffix but not both, i.e. calls like OZ0RF (3245), OZ0RF/P (26800), OH0/OZ0RF (25748) are all OK but OH0/OZ0RF/P is not.